LokoEpiphane/LokoEpiphane.github.io/index.md

 ## 🏆 Awards
 - **September 2024**: *Best Presentation Award of the Automatic team at L2S*, Ph.D.
 Student Day
 - **September 2021 - July 2022**: *Bezout M2 scholarship*
+- **September 2020 -July 2021**: Recipient of the full Master's scholarship by the African Center of Excellence (CEA-SMIA)

 ---